Diabetes Mellitus Causes, Symptoms, and Treatment

 • Patients with diabetes may present with acute or chronic complications, as outlined in the sections on 'Complications', below.

-The World Health Organization (WHO) now recommends that glycated haemoglobin (HbA1c) can be used as a diagnostic test for diabetes.
+Since 2011, the World Health Organization (WHO) has recommended glycated haemoglobin (HbA1c) as a diagnostic test for diabetes.
 An HbA1c of 48 mmol/mol (6.5%) is recommended as the cut-off point for diagnosing diabetes.
-A value less than 48 mmol/mol does not exclude diabetes diagnosed using glucose tests.[8]
-See also the separate Glycated Haemoglobin (HbA1c) article.
+Note that HbA1c reflects average plasma glucose over the preceding 8-12 weeks; therefore, it may be normal if hyperglycaemia has developed rapidly, and so a value less than 48 mmol/mol does not exclude diabetes diagnosed using glucose tests.14 See also the separate Glycated Haemoglobin (HbA1c) article.

 • Diabetes is usually diagnosed by an HbA1c of 48 mmol/mol (6.5%) or more.
 If the use of HbA1c is inappropriate (eg, people with end-stage chronic kidney disease), type 2 diabetes is diagnosed by a fasting plasma glucose level of 7.0 mmol/L or greater.